freezy/dmd-extensions/README.md

 ```
 C:\>dmdext test --help

-DMD Extensions v1.1.1
+DMD Extensions v1.2.0
 USAGE: dmdext test [--destination=<destination>]

   -d, --destination        The destination where the DMD data is sent to.
 One
                            of: [ auto, pindmdv1, pindmdv2, pindmdv3, pin2dmd,
                            virtual ].
 Default: "auto", which outputs to all
                            available devices.

   --no-virtual             Explicitly disables the virtual DMD when destination
                            is "auto".
 Default: false.

+  --virtual-stay-on-top    Makes the virtual DMD stay on top of other
+                           application windows.
+Default: false.

+  --virtual-hide-grip      Hides the resize grip of the virtual DMD.
+Default:
+                           false.

+  --virtual-position       Position and size of virtual DMD.
+Three values:
+                           <Left> <Top> <Width>.
+Default: "0 0 1024".

   --use-gray4              Sends frames in 4-bit grayscale to the display if
                            supported.
+Default: false

   --flip-x                 Flips the image horizontally.
 Default: false.

   --flip-y                 Flips the image vertically.
 Default: false.

-  -q, --quit-when-done    Exit the program when finished, e.g. when Pinball FX2
+  -q, --quit-when-done     Exit the program when finished, e.g. when Pinball
-                          doesn't receive any frames anymore.
+                           FX2 doesn't receive any frames anymore.
+Default:
+                           false
 ```

 ## Compatibility